nathankurz91/cPlusPlus_DS/README.md

 3. circleLocation
     - circleLocation tracks a point on a circle's edge using angles (degrees).
 The directory includes the header file, implementation file, and a small test file.

+4. point
+    - point is a class that can create a point object with an x and y coordinate.
+It contains functions that can manipulate the points location, as well as operator overload functions for point addition and equality testing.